overnest/strongsalt-crypto-go/rest-service/README.md

 The response will depend on the type of key.

 #### Symmetric and full Asymmetric keys
-Deserialize the key, and if it is an encryption key, decrypt the ciphertext and compare it to the plaintext.
+Deserialize the key, decrypt the ciphertext and compare it to the plaintext.
+Set `publicOnly` to `false` to test a full asymmetric key.

 #### Asymmetric keys with publicOnly set to true
-Just deseralize the key.
+All Asymmetric keys must be tested twice, with `publicOnly` set to false and `publicOnly` set to true.
+When set to true just deseralize the key.

 #### MAC Key
 Deserialize the key, generate a MAC from the given ciphertext, and compare it to the given MAC.